FACULTY & STAFF

 Born and raised in Sudbury, MA, Samm has been coaching young performers for nearly twenty years.
 In 1998, as a freshman in high school, Samm founded The Friends of Broadway, a traveling musical group that performs at venues all over the country.
 FOB has donated hundreds of performances to nursing homes, hospitals, and to charities like The Jimmy Fund and the Make-A-Wish Foundation and celebrated its 20th anniversary in 2018.
 It was through the work with FOB that Samm discovered her passion and purpose: working with young people in theater.
 In addition to FOB, Samm is the founder of Metrowest Family Theater and has directed over 25 musicals and plays since 2000.
 After graduating from Wagner College with a B.A. in Theater Education, Samm created TPAC as a way to bring theater to the community and beyond.
 In addition to her work with FOB, MFT, and TPAC, Samm has collaborated with Rounder Records (Girl Authority, Executive Producer) and SteveSongs on various recording projects in the children's music industry.
 Over the years, Samm's students have appeared in regional theater, in national recording/commercial/film/TV projects, on national tours and on Broadway.
 She has recently enjoyed freelance writing for Dance Life Teacher Magazine.

 In her free time, Samm currently serves as the president of HOPEsudbury, an organization dedicated to engaging the people of Sudbury in community-wide efforts to provide humanitarian aid to people in need, both at home and abroad.
 Samm is an active comedic improviser in the Boston area.
-She is mom to two wonderful boys, James, 6.5, and Miles, 4, and one on the way!
+She is mom to three wonderful boys, James, 7, Miles, 4, and baby Lucas!
 She is grateful to collaborate on many TPAC projects with her husband, John Bower, a vocal coach and music director at the studio.

 Alyson began dancing almost as soon as she could walk, having started her dance training at the age of 3.
 Throughout her dance career she has won numerous awards including four-time national dance competition champion in group, solo, and duet/trio categories.
 Her passion for dance unwavering, she attended Dean College and received her undergraduate degree in Dance and Fine Arts.
 Alyson is also an accomplished choreographer having choreographed numerous amateur and professional musical theater productions.
 Alyson has been at TPAC since 2013 and is certified by Acrobatic Arts.
 She has over twenty years experience teaching children in the Boston, Providence and New York areas and is beloved by her students for her lovable disposition and ability to instill confidence and positive self-image in her students.